-Human Rights Policies and Outcomes 3 Credits
+Human Rights Policies and Outcomes

 This course introduces students to the field of human rights.
-Students develop a critical understanding of the main issues that characterize the conceptualization of human rights in today's world.
+Students develop a critical understanding of the fundamental issues that characterize the conceptualization of human rights in today's world.
 The course examines key historical moments in the development of human rights law and looks at contemporary issues and topics such as globalization, neoliberalism, living conditions, military expenditures, violence, women's rights, human trafficking, and non-Western conceptions of human rights.

-Human Right to Health
+Human Rightto Health